 Reading is a passion of mine and the children will have lots of opportunities to read in school, however, nothing beats reading little and often at home.
 Woodpeckers are all fantastic readers, the skills they are improving on now are their comprehension.
 Reading improves spelling, widens vocabulary and promotes creativity in writing.
 Being a skilled and well read Woodpecker improves learning across all areas of the curriculum.
 We have a fantastic reading reward system called 'Read-opoly' in Woodpeckers which many of the children have already been lucky enough to win a reward on.
 Remember to read 4 times a week in order to move around the board.

-We can't wait to see you on Tuesday.
+We can't wait to see you on Monday!

-Mrs Adams, Mrs James and Mrs Pottinger.
+Mrs Adams and Mrs James.